 - Part 4: Central Kansas to the Continental Divide

 (1) A TransAm eastern “connector” route that allows riders to join the original TransAm route near Eureka, KS and continue west from there, rather than following the entire Eastern Express route all the way to join the original TransAm route in northern Colorado.

 Although there is currently only documentation for westbound rides on the route, you can use the online RideWithGPS website to reverse the daily route data.
 (Updated 6/19/2017)

-Use this site’s Blog Page to provide comments, corrections, suggestions, etc. regarding this new route.
-I am especially interested in hearing from cyclists who live near, or ride on, any parts of this route.
+You may contact me directly to provide comments, corrections, suggestions, etc. regarding this new route.
+I am especially interested in hearing from cyclists who live near, or have ridden on, any parts of this route.

 Finally, please visit the Updates & Addenda Page before riding on any part of this route, to ensure that you have the latest information on the route and its services.

 - The research and production of the documents for this bike route are the result of an individual voluntary, nonprofit effort.
 These materials are copyrighted, and may not be sold or otherwise used for commercial purposes.